mediaopt/paypal-commercetools-connector/docs/PayPal.md

    - payment_source - if relevant for the method the value will be updated to include the necessary fields, namely:
      * for PayUponInvoice - birth_date and phone must be provided in the request, if other parameters are not provided - they will be defined based on commercetools cart and PayPal settings
      * if commercetools shipping address is provided - experience_context.shipping_preference will be set to 'SET_PROVIDED_ADDRESS', unless different value is sent in the request
-3. if storeInVaultOnSuccess was requested and payment source is "paypal", "vemno" or "card" the connector will attempt to retrieve the commercetools user PayPalUserId and will add to the request body the fields necessary for vaulting the relevant method.
+3. If storeInVaultOnSuccess was requested and payment source is "paypal", "vemno" or "card" the connector will attempt to retrieve the commercetools user PayPalUserId and will add to the request body the fields necessary for vaulting the relevant method.
-4. the connector sends the request to PayPal and on success updates the commercetools payment.
+4. The connector sends the request to PayPal and on success updates the commercetools payment.

 ***Endpoint:***